-Please describe, to the extent known, the specific alternatives to the proposal that have been considered or will be considered to meet the essential purpose of the action.
+Please describe the specific alternatives to the proposal considered and the rationale used by the agency to select the least burdensome or intrusive alternative that meets the essential purpose of the action.

 The regulatory changes in this proposed action are designed to improve the efficiency and economy of administering Virginia's Medicaid program.
 By streamlining and simplifying the complex Medicaid eligibility requirements, applicants and recipients will be relieved of unnecessary red tape and barriers and local eligibility workers can apply more consistent and uniform requirements in performing their duties.
 The Department projects no negative issues involved in implementing this proposed change.
 All these policies have been in effect for years.
 The regulations are designed to ensure that the regulations fully support the administrative procedures already utilized by local agencies.